55th Wing: History

-The "Fightin' Fifty-Fifth" has made significant contributions to the defense of the United States of America for more than 50 years.
-Since its inception, the unit has operated around the world, flying a wide variety of aircraft.
+Since its inception, the "Fightin' Fifty-Fifth" has operated around the world, flying a wide variety of aircraft.

 Cold War

 On 1 November 1950, the 55th Strategic Reconnaissance Wing (55 SRW) was activated under the Wing Base Organization at Ramey Air Force Base, Puerto Rico, as the headquarters for the 55th Strategic Reconnaissance Group and its supporting units.
 From 1950 to 1954 the Wing's task was to perform strategic reconnaissance, charting photography, precise electronic geodetic mapping, and electronic reconnaissance missions.
 In 1952, the wing moved to Forbes Air Force Base, Kansas, and converted to Boeing RB-50 Superfortresses.
 On 13 March 1953, a wing RB-50 flying out of Eielson Air Force Base, Alaska, was attacked by Soviet Mikoyan-Gurevich MiG-15 fighters near Siberia, but was able to ward off the fighter's attack with defensive fire.
 The United States protested the attack, stating the plane was on a weather reconnaissance flight over international waters, 25 miles from the Kamchatka Peninsula.
 The Soviets responded by saying the plane was intercepted over their territory near Cape Krestovoi.
 A little more than three months later, on 29 July 1953 an RB-50 of the wing's 343d Strategic Reconnaissance Squadron was shot down by Soviet fighters about ninety miles south of Vladivostok.
 The Soviet Union did not deny the plane's location was over water, but claimed that the bomber had twice flown over Soviet territory and fired on their MiGs, who then returned fire defensively.

 The wing formally assumed a global strategic reconnaissance mission in 1954 and transitioned to the RB-47E "Stratojet."
 The Wing was deployed at Ben Guerir Air Base, in what was then French Morocco, between May and August 1955.

 When the mapping and charting functions originally assigned to the 55th Reconnaissance Group were transferred on 1 May 1954, the wing assumed the mission of global strategic reconnaissance, including electronic reconnaissance.
 It also carried out weather reconnaissance operations until June 1963, and photographic reconnaissance missions until May 1964.